Phil Angelides

-Phillip Nicholas Angelides (/ˌændʒəˈliːdɪs/ AN-jə-LEE-dis; born June 12, 1953) is an American politician who was California State Treasurer and the unsuccessful Democratic nominee for Governor of California in the 2006 elections.
-Angelides served as the Chair of the Apollo Alliance and of the Financial Crisis Inquiry Commission.
+Phillip Nicholas Angelides (/ˌændʒəˈliːdɪs/ AN-jə-LEE-dis; born June 12, 1953) is an American politician who served as the California State Treasurer from 1999 to 2007.
+A member of the Democratic Party, Angelides was the party's nominee for Governor of California in 2006.
+Angelides later served as the chair of the Financial Crisis Inquiry Commission, which was charged with investigating the causes of the 2008 financial crisis and presenting a report on their findings to the United States Congress.